-6.2 Urban Development and Building Heights - Guidelines for Planning Authorities, December 2018
+7.2 Urban Development and Building Heights - Guidelines for Planning Authorities

 These guidelines are intended to set out national planning policy guidelines on building heights in relation to urban areas, as defined by the census, building from the strategic policy framework set out in Project Ireland 2040 and the National Planning Framework.
+The guidelines, which were published in

-These guidelines outline that there is significant scope to accommodate anticipated population growth and development needs, whether for housing, employment or other purposes, by building up and consolidating the development of our existing urban areas.
+December 2018, outline that there is significant scope to accommodate anticipated population growth and development needs, whether for housing, employment or other purposes, by building up and consolidating the development of our existing urban areas.
 The rationale for consolidation and densification to meet our accommodation needs applies in relation to locations that development plans and local area plans would regard as city and town centre areas as well as areas in and around existing urban areas and suburban areas.